OpenSwitchNOS/openswitch-ops/docs/REST_API_design.md

 OVSDB changes trigger pushes to the client using the WebSocket identified by its `name`.
 Reference to the WebSocket, along with the associated subscriber and notification subscription resources, are removed upon WebSocket disconnect.

 ### Monitor request
 Clients subscribe to resource changes through REST APIs.
 Sending a POST request to, for example, `/rest/v1/system/notification_subscribers/3562910982/notification_subscriptions`,  creates a new `Notification_Subscription` resource and subscribes the client for notifications.
-The subscription request includes a `name` attribute for identifying the subscription unique to the subscriber, and `resource` to monitor.
+The subscription request includes a `name` attribute for identifying the subscription unique to the subscriber, and a `resource` to monitor.
 The client can subscribe to a specific resource or a collection of resources.
 For example, to subscribe to a specific resource for changes, the client can subscribe to the `/rest/v1/system/vrfs/vrf_default` URI, and  the `/rest/v1/system/vrfs` URI for a collection of `VRF` changes.
 Subscribing to a resource monitors for modifications and deletions.
 Subscriptions for URIs without an explicit parent subscribes to the complete collection.
 Subscribing to a collection that has a parent monitors a collection of resources that are children of that parent, and only monitors for additions and deletions.
 For example, subscribing to `/rest/v1/system/vrfs/vrf_default/bgp_routers`  monitors `BGP_Router` resources that are children of the `vrf_default` resource.

 **Example: Monitor request JSON**